 Neck masses are swellings that change the shape of the neck.

 Sometimes neck masses are caused by a cyst (a fluid-filled sac) that has been present from birth but is noticed only after it has become inflamed or infected.
 Neck masses may also result from swelling due to a neck injury, inflammation of the salivary glands, or noncancerous (benign) tumors.
-Rarely, lymphoma, a thyroid tumor, or another cancerous (malignant) tumor is the cause.
+Rarely, lymphoma (see Overview of Lymphoma), a thyroid tumor, or another cancerous (malignant) tumor is the cause.

 Most neck masses cause no symptoms and are of greater concern to parents than to the children who have them.
-However, infected lymph nodes or cysts are tender and painful.
+However, infected lymph nodes or cysts are tender and painful and may cause a fever.

 Diagnosis and Treatment

 Because many neck masses are caused by viral infections and disappear without treatment, tests are usually not needed unless a mass persists for several weeks.
 However, doctors may take a swab from the back of the throat to test for a bacterial infection, or they may do blood tests to look for such disorders as infectious mononucleosis, leukemia, hyperthyroidism, or bleeding problems.
-Doctors may also take x-rays and use computed tomography (CT) to determine whether the mass is a tumor or a cyst and to determine more precisely how big it is and where it extends.
+Doctors may also take x-rays of the chest and use computed tomography (CT—see Computed Tomography) or magnetic resonance imaging (MRI—see Magnetic Resonance Imaging) of the head and neck to determine whether the mass is a tumor or a cyst and to determine more precisely how big it is and to where it extends.
+Ultrasonography may be done to determine whether a mass in the neck is a cyst.
 A skin test may be done to check for tuberculosis, and a biopsy may be done to determine whether a cancerous tumor is present.
+A thyroid scan and tests that determine how the thyroid is functioning may be done.
+Other tests, such as use of a viewing tube to examine the nose, throat, and larynx (called nasopharyngolaryngoscopy); lungs (bronchoscopy); or esophagus (esophagoscopy) may be needed.

 Treatment depends on the cause.
 Antibiotics are useful for infected lymph nodes and other bacterial infections.
+If antibiotics are not effective, surgery may be needed.
 Masses caused by viral infections and swelling due to injury gradually disappear with time.
 Tumors and cysts usually require surgery.

-Last full review/revision January 2009 by Robert J. Ruben, MD
+Last full review/revision June 2014 by Udayan K. Shah, MD